-If you have any questions about this policy please contact the SENCO or Executive Head Teacher as detailed above.
+If you have any questions about this policy please contact the SENCO or Executive Head teacher as detailed above.

 This policy sets out our approach to supporting children/young people with special educational needs (SEN).
-For more information about how we support children/young people with SEN please also see our SEN information report that you can find on our website.
+For more information about how we support children/young people with SEN please also see our Local Offer for SEN / SEN information report that you can find on our website.

-www.barcombe.e-sussex.sch.uk
+www.barcombe.e-sussex.sch.uk/localofferforSEN